 Q. How is Amazon CloudFront different from Amazon S3?

 Amazon CloudFront is a good choice for distribution of frequently accessed static content that benefits from edge delivery—like popular website images, videos, media files or software downloads.
-Amazon S3 will continue to be the solution of choice for delivering content where individual files are only accessed infrequently, as you will save the costs of copying less popular files from Amazon S3 to the edge locations used by Amazon CloudFront.

 Q. How is Amazon CloudFront different from traditional content delivery solutions?

 Amazon CloudFront lets you quickly obtain the benefits of high performance content delivery without negotiated contracts or high prices.
 Amazon CloudFront gives all developers access to inexpensive, pay-as-you-go pricing – with a self-service model.
 Developers also benefit from tight integration with other Amazon Web Services.
-The solution is simple to use with Amazon S3, Amazon EC2, and Elastic Load Balancing as an origin servers, giving developers a powerful combination of durable storage and high performance delivery.
+The solution is simple to use with Amazon S3, Amazon EC2, and Elastic Load Balancing as origin servers, giving developers a powerful combination of durable storage and high performance delivery.
 Amazon CloudFront also integrates with Amazon Route 53 and AWS CloudFormation for further performance benefits and ease of configuration.